-Included in the above expenses for the year ended December 31, 2023, is \$ 14.3 million of incremental stock expense primarily within general and administrative, associated with the modification of awards held by key employees that departed in the fourth quarter of 2023.
+Included in the above expenses for the year ended December 31, 2023, is \$14.3 December 31, 2024 and 2023, are \$93.8 million and \$14.3 million respectively, of incremental stock stock-based compensation expense from modifications, primarily within general and administrative, associated with administrative.
+These amounts predominately relate to modifications to accelerate vesting or extend the modification exercise period, of awards held by the founders of ironSource Ltd. that departed in the first quarter of 2024, and awards held by key employees that departed in the fourth quarter of 2023, 2023, respectively.